Our Publications

 Victor Gonzalez

-Reported as a rebellion by the Azusa Herald, a local newspaper, this In Xochitl In Cuicatl (flowery song) explains the causes for the student walkout at Azusa High on December 13, 1968.
-With pivotal advice and assistance from Sal Castro, student leaders form UMAS (United Mexican American Students), forerunner of MECHA, a Xicano student organization today found on many high school and college campuses.
-It vividly details the author's successful year end frantic struggle to gain admission to a four year college after being rejected by seven colleges and universities whose applications were deliberately sabotaged by school administrators.
-This historical nonfiction account is a powerful and extraordinary unique glance in that 1968 year or worldwide student activism and which was also a part and part of the late 1960's incipient movimiento known as La Causa Chicana.
+Reported as a rebellion by the local newspaper, this In Xochitl In Cuicatl (flowery song), explains the causes for the student walkout at Azusa High on December 13, 1968.
+With pivotal advice and assistance from Sal Castro, student leaders formed UMAS (United Mexican American Students), the forerunner of MECHA, a Xicano student organization found today on many high school and college campuses.
+It vividly details the author's frantic but successful year-end struggle to gain admission to a four year college after being rejected by seven colleges and universities whose applications were deliberately sabotaged by his high school administrators!
+This historical nonfiction account is a powerful and extraordinarily unique glance into that 1968 year where worldwide student activism was also a part of the late 1960's incipient movimiento known as La Causa Chicana.

 The Mercies of the Lord...
 I Will Sing